8lueberry/gulp-config-sync/README.md

 ## Options

-- `package`
+- `src`
   - Default `package.json`
-  - The path to the package.json file
+  - The path to the source.json file

 - `fields`
   - Default `[